germarr/youtube_trending_videos/README.md

 ```

-## Final Toughts
+## Final Thoughts
 ---
 You can use this code as a starting point to get the information that is relevant to your particular needs.
-I recommend to check all the documentation of the Youtube API, this is the quickest way to learn about the data that can (and can`t) be requested.
+I recommend checking all the documentation of the Youtube API, this is the quickest way to learn about the data that can (and can`t) be requested.